 loops was performed at too low an altitude.
 The NA 64 hit the ground about 50

 metres southeast of the most southern Würzburg-Riese radar killing the crew

-Gustav Butkerat were placed in a shack east of the crash site while the female
+Gustav Butkerat were removed from the wreckage and placed in a shack east of the crash site while the female

 personnel walked to the nearby farms and asked for flowers to cover the